Writing

 Why work with me?

 Storytelling is my greatest passion.
-I take it very seriously and I work through my heart and soul to grib the audience with characters and interesting plot.
-Simply because I love it and love through it.
+I take it very seriously and I work through my heart and soul to grip the audience with characters and interesting plot.
+Simply because I love it and love through it

 I work with: